-13Note that both experiments lasted 38 hours, and that the swarm sizes allowed us to assume equivalent uplink capacity distributions for users in each torrent.
+These results support our conclusion that the framework discussed in Section 2 and the particular instance we presented in this work are viable candidates for real Internet content distribution systems.
+Note that both experiments lasted 38 hours, and that the swarm sizes allowed us to assume equivalent uplink capacity distributions for users in each torrent.

-discussed in Section II and the particular instance we presented in this work are viable candidates for real Internet content distribution systems.
 Since we deployed our content servers on Amazon EC2 instances, we were able to quantify the economic value of our proposed scheme: For the experiment we carried out, the total cost (including overheads) for distributing the same content when using a legacy BT seed is roughly 180 times higher that of a CYCLOPS content server.